Magnetic Resonance Imaging (MRI)

 MRI scans are commonly used to investigate things like ongoing pain, joint or spine problems, neurological symptoms, soft tissue injuries and internal organs.
 Because the images are very detailed, MRIs are especially useful when doctors need a clearer picture than an X-ray or CT scan can provide.

-In the UK, MRI scans are available through the NHS when a GP or hospital specialist refers you.
-Waiting times can vary depending on urgency and location.
+NHS MRI scans Waiting times can vary depending on urgency and location.
 They’re also widely available privately, which can mean faster appointments and more flexibility.

 MRI results are reviewed by a radiologist and shared with the referring clinician, who will then explain the findings and any next steps.